dad2cl3/RPiDeviceInfo/README.md

 The Node-RED import should yield a flow that resembles the following screenshot:
 ![Node-RED flow example](https://github.com/dad2cl3/RPiDeviceInfo/blob/main/node-red-screenshot.png)

 Blynk has a multitude of options that users can leverage to build applications to their liking.
-This repository utilizes a SuperChart with the following PIN settings:
+This repository utilizes a Device Selector, four gauges, and three Value Displays with the following PIN settings:
-1. V80 - CPU Temperature
+1. V0 - CPU Temperature
-2. V81 - CPU Utilization
+2. V1 - CPU Utilization
-3. V82 - Memory Utilization
+3. V2 - Memory Utilization
-4. V83 - Disk Usage
+4. V3 - Disk Usage
+5. V4 - Last Reading
+6. V5 - IP Address
+7. V10 - Uptime
+8. Device Selector

-The screenshot of the expanded SuperChart on an iPhone 11 Pro XS Max:
+The screenshot of the Blynk application on an iPhone 11 Pro XS Max:
 ![Blynk SuperChart example](https://github.com/dad2cl3/RPiDeviceInfo/blob/main/blynk-screenshot.PNG)